Elegant Empire-Style Living Room Design

 Start with a substantial wool or sisal rug.
 Layer in linen drapes that puddle slightly on the floor, velvet cushions in deep, jewel tones, and a cashmere throw draped casually over an armchair.
 Think about how each fabric feels to the touch; it’s all part of the experience.

 These are the bones of the room, the elements that give it an inherent sense of grandeur.
-If your home lacks these, adding them can make a world of difference.
-It sounds simple, but most people forget the power of good trim.
+If your home lacks these, adding them can make a world of difference. the power of good trim.

 Install classic crown molding, wainscoting, or even ceiling medallions.
 A beautifully carved fireplace mantel is a must-have focal point.
 These details should feel substantial and well-crafted, not flimsy or tacked on.
 They provide a backdrop for everything else.